 Before the start of each academic year, the UvA and Graduate School of Humanities organise a variety of obligatory and voluntary introductory events.

-The Graduate School of Humanities organises a general introductory event on Wednesday 29 August, aimed at international and Dutch students new to the UvA.
+The Graduate School of Humanities organises a general introductory event on Wednesday 29 August, aimed at international students new to the UvA.
 Most Master's programmes also organise their own introductory meetings just before the start of the semester or during the first lecture.
 You will receive an email detailing introductory event dates after you have been admitted.

 For an overview of UvA-wide introductory events see:

 The Graduate School of Humanities encourages all international students to learn Dutch.
 International students are entitled to following a Dutch language course at the Institute for Dutch Language Education (INTT) at a reduced fee.

 The INTT also offers academic writing courses to native speakers of Dutch.